FastEval/FastEval/README.md

 This will generate an evaluation report in the `reports/openai-evals/OpenAssistant--pythia-12b-sft-v8-7k-steps` folder.
 If the report already exists, then the evaluation is skipped.

-Important: If you want to evaluate on the vicuna benchmark, then you need to add all the models that should be used for comparison to the arguments.
+**Important:** If you want to evaluate on the vicuna benchmark, then you need to add all the models that should be used for comparison to the arguments.
-E.g. if you want to evaluate against all of the models that already have evaluation reports in this repository, the following would have to be used:
+E.g. if you want to evaluate against all of the models that already have evaluation reports in this repository, use the following command:
 ```
 ./evaluate.py -b vicuna -m OpenAssistant/oasst-sft-1-pythia-12b OpenAssistant/pythia-12b-sft-v8-7k-steps OpenAssistant/oasst-sft-7-llama-30b OpenAssistant/oasst-sft-7e3-llama-30b OpenAssistant/llama-30b-sft-v8-2.5k-steps OpenAssistant/oasst-rlhf-3-llama-30b-5k-steps gpt-3.5-turbo <your_model_name>
 ```